Consumer rights: purchases and warranty in the Netherlands

 Within the warranty period

 When you buy something, you are entitled to a functioning product.
-If the product stops functioning within 6 months of the purchase, the law assumes that it was faulty at the time of purchase.
+If the product stops functioning within six months of the purchase, the law assumes that it was faulty at the time of purchase.
 This means you will be entitled to a free repair or replacement product unless the seller can prove you did not use the product correctly.

 Some companies offer longer warranty periods as an extra.
 Please note that if a product is replaced during the warranty period, the warranty period is not rebooted.
-For example, if you buy a laptop with a 2-year warranty and it is replaced after one year, you will have a one-year warranty left on the replacement.
+For example, if you buy a laptop with a two-year warranty and it is replaced after one year, you will have a one-year warranty left on the replacement.

 Outside warranty